fanglingsu/vimb/man.md

 ### Open
 {:#Open}
 \:o[pen] [*URI*]
-: Open the give *URI* into current window.
+: Open the give *URI* into current tab.
 If *URI* is empty the configured 'home-page' is opened.

 \:t[abopen] [*URI*]
-: Open the give *URI* into a new window.
+: Open the give *URI* into a new tab.
 If *URI* is empty the configured 'home-page' is opened.

+### Tabs
+{:#Tabs}
+\:tabc[lose]
+: Close the current tab.
+If this is the last tab, the browser window is closed.

+\:tabn[ext]
+: Switch to the next tab.

+\:tabp[rev], \:tabp[revious]
+: Switch to the previous tab.

+\:tabfirst
+: Switch to the first tab.

+\:tablast
+: Switch to the last tab.

+gt
+: Go to the next tab.

+gT
+: Go to the previous tab.

+g0
+: Go to the first tab.

+g$
+: Go to the last tab.

 ### Key Mapping
 {:#Key_Mapping}